 Look, when it comes to investment, there is a capital cost of doing work and we all know about that.
 But most businesses will realise the on-going operational maintenance cost is the big killer when it comes to running an efficient business.
 It’s no different for a developer, no difference for this body corporate.
 If they can save money in the on-going operational maintenance and have a better result, once again it’s another win-win.

 Well, I’ve always said that the seven most expensive words in business are ‘we have always done it that way’.
 And I’ve been encouraging innovation and thinking outside the square in the organization and we can’t do it alone.

 We’ve to partner with people, such as people who have the knowledge and the expertise, people who are prepared to invest in this city.
-So with SPEL Environmental and Stuart from Palacio Property, we have that opportunity to do just that.
+So with SPEL Stormwater and Stuart from Palacio Property, we have that opportunity to do just that.
 And what we’re standing in front of now is a great example of innovation that is starting to deliver results.

 Results for Redland, results for Moreton Bay and results for Southeast Queensland.